flatcar/flatcar-app-jitsi/README.md

 cd jitsi-server
 ```

+The deployment can be customised on 2 separate levels:
+* `jitsi-config.env` is used by the script that generates our deployment configuration.
+  It holds mandatory and optional settings (see below) for generating and tailoring the deployment.
+  Also, important runtime environment variables for the Jitsi containers are set here.
+* `jitsi-install.env` is used by the on-node Jitsi installer script [`jitsi-install.sh`](jitsi-install.sh)
+  and contains settings used only at installation time.

 Take a look at [`jitsi-config.env`](jitsi-config.env) and set
 - `JITSI_SERVER_FQDN` to your new server's designated DNS name.
   You will need to point the respective DNS record to your new Jitsi server later,